 Can I adjust the tank’s temperature to breed more Red Cherry Shrimp?

-Yes, increasing the tank’s temperature slightly, within their tolerance range, can stimulate breeding in Red Cherry Shrimp.
+Yes, increasing the cherry shrimp breeding temperature slightly, within their tolerance range, can stimulate breeding in Red Cherry Shrimp.

 How many Red Cherry Shrimp can I keep in my tank?